pabloazurduy/pabloazurduy.github.io/_posts/2023-11-05-relaxation.md

 $$\text{st. }  x \in S$$

-It is not clear if the solver relaxes the constraints on the same optimization problem, or if it solves a sub-optimization problem $(2)$ that minimizes the deviations of the constraints.
-However, in my practical experience implementing elastic constraints, I found the results to be inconsistent.
-My guess is that the first explanation is the one used.
+It is not clear if the solver relaxes the constraints on the same optimization problem, or if it solves a sub-optimization problem $(2)$

 $$ \min {\delta_{high}*lhs + \delta_{low}*rhl}  \tag{2} $$

 $$\text{st. }  x \in S $$

 $\delta_{i}$ corresponds to the constraint deviation, also known as "slack variable".

+This model minimizes the deviations of the constraints.
+However, in my experience implementing elastic constraints, I found the results to be inconsistent.
+My guess is that the first model $(1)$ is the one used.

 A second alternative is the ["Penalization Method"][12].
 This method is nothing more than a generalization of $(1)$.
 The idea is to customize the way in which constraint is penalized on the objective function.
 Additionally, you can normalize these values when dealing with multiple infeasibilities or transform them into non-linear terms (using approximations).